aanis434/wallet/README.md

 ### Available Features:

-    SPA - it is complete single page application Authentication system using [Django Knox]
+    SPA - It is completely a single page application.
+    Authentication system using [Django Knox]
     Pagination
     Searching